jascha030/Development-setup/README.md

 # Development setup

 A little repo displaying my current development setup.
-Mainly from a visual point of view.
+Mainly from a **visual** point of view.
-This repo is both for myself to remember and to maybe be able to inspire some people on their setup.
+This repo is both _for myself to remember_ (I put a little too much time and effort in this sh*t) and to be able to maybe **inspire** other people on their setup.
+And also, _I like geeking-out on this stuff..._

+> I'm not a designer or a front-end developer, but still like it when the things I look at every day look good.

 ## Intellij IDE color scheme